Peter Salovey: Personal life

 Salovey's grandparents' families originally came from Poland, Jerusalem, and Austria.
 The Saloveys are descendants of the Soloveitchik rabbinic family.
 His paternal grandfather, Yitzchak Leib was born in Jerusalem in 1895 to a community worker and pharmacist named Zalman Yoseph Soloveitchik (b.
 1874).
 Zalman Yoseph was the son of Simchah (c.
 1830-1921), a Lithuanian born Jew who emigrated to Jerusalem where he was called "The Londoner," due to the time he spent living in London.
 Simchah was the son of Eliyahu Soloveitchik, an uncle to the famous scholar Rabbi Yosef Dov Soloveitchik, known as the Beis Halevi.
-This part of the family's origins trace to Kaunas (Kovno/Slobodka), Lithuania and then Volozhin, Belarus.
+This part of the family has origins that trace to Kaunas (Kovno/Slobodka), Lithuania and Volozhin, Belarus.

 As a freshman at Stanford, Salovey began listening to bluegrass music and learned to play banjo.
 In 1990, he founded the Professors of Bluegrass with Kelly Brownell, in which he plays bass.
-The band has a rotating membership of Yale faculty, students, and residents of New Haven and released its first album, "Pick or Perish," in June 2013.
-He served as a trustee of the International Bluegrass Music Museum and on the advisory board of the Connecticut Folk Festival.
+The band has a rotating membership of Yale faculty, students, and residents of New Haven, and it released its first album, "Pick or Perish," in June 2013.
+He served as a trustee of the International Bluegrass Music Museum and as a member of the advisory board of the Connecticut Folk Festival.
 He now is a trustee of the International Bluegrass Music Association Foundation for bluegrass music.

 Salovey is married to Marta Elisa Moret, a 1984 graduate of the Yale School of Public Health, former Deputy Commissioner for the Connecticut Department of Social Services, and the president of Urban Policy Strategies, LLC.
 She is an adjunct faculty member in the Department of Public Health at Southern Connecticut State University.
 They met as students at Yale and married in 1986 in Orange, Connecticut.

 Salovey's brother Todd is the associate artistic director of the San Diego Repertory Theatre and on the theater and dance faculty at the University of California, San Diego.
 His sister, Devora Farrell, is president of ThisOrganized in Passaic, New Jersey.